NourAlz/Encoder-and-GA-with-Classification/README.md

 ### codes.ipynb:
   This notebook has the final version of the Encoders code, along with a test of genetic algorithm combined with VAE.

-### genetic.ipynb:
-  This notebook has the first version of the genetic algorithm combined with both AE and VAE.

-### GA.ipynb:
+### GA folder:
   This notebook has the final modified version of Genetic Algorithm implementation with Encoders.
+It also contains a separate file for running codes with RF as a fitness function.

-### PCA + GA.ipynb
+### PCA + GA folder:
   PCA for dimensionality reduction, evaluates reconstruction error, trains (RF, NB, SVM) with the reduced features, and optimizes hyperparameters using Genetic Algorithm

-### PSO.ipynb:
+### PSO folder:
   Includes a PSO combined with classification model to compare the performance against the Encoders + GA.

-### ABC.ipynb:
+### ABC folder:
   Implementation of Artificial Bee Colony Optimization to compare the performance against Encoders + GA. (references: https://github.com/BrianMburu/Artificial-Bee-Colony-in-python/blob/master/artificial_bee_colony.py)

+### CNN folder:
+  Contains all the test files and images that have been done so far on the CNN methods.
+Might be creating a separate repository for these later on.

+### BGWO folder:
+  Optimizes the hyperparameters of the Random Forest & SVM classifiers to compare with our methods.
+As well as a file for BGWO feature selection based.

-### images.ipynb:
+### GSA folder:
-  This notebook currently holds the first version of transforming spectra data into images.
-We will continue working on finding various method to best suit CNN.
+  Optimizes the hyperparameters of the Random Forest & SVM classifiers to compare with our methods

 ### Requirements.txt:
   File automatically by listing all the libraries installed in our current Python environment.
 (Widely accepted practice in software development and data science projects)

-### BGWO.ipynb
-Optimizes the hyperparameters of the Random Forest & SVM classifiers to compare with our methods

-### GSA.ipynb
-Optimizes the hyperparameters of the Random Forest & SVM classifiers to compare with our methods

   **Run**
   *pip install -r requirements.txt*